 And now the Really Good News: Anyone can be Relentless

-This is the really good news about relentlessness—you don’t need a top education, a pedigree, influential connections or boatloads of talent.
-In fact, it might be better to say that a relentless person will eventually come into all of those as they’re needed.
+This is the really good news about relentlessness.
+You don’t need a top education, a pedigree, influential connections or boatloads of talent.
+In fact, a relentless person will eventually come into all of those as they’re needed.
 You don’t have to sit around rationalizing “I can’t be successful in business because I don’t have a (fill in the blank)”.
 Relentlessness can help you overcome or acquire what you don’t have.

 All you have to do is resolve in your mind that you want what you’re after more than you fear the challenges that stand in your way.

-If you truly want to enter self-employment—but have never done it before—be prepared for a hard and extended charge forward, always ready to confront and blow through any obstacles that come in your path.
+If you truly want to enter self-employment — but have never done it before — be prepared for a hard and extended charge forward.
+And always be ready to confront and blow through any obstacles that come in your path.
 That’s relentlessness, and you’ll probably never succeed in self-employment if you don’t embrace it.

 What do you think is the most important trait for self-employment success?